 |Council Staff – Administrator Law and Safety Services||Harvey Town||(08) 9729 0350|

 |B.Steers (Ranger)||0438 944 259|

-|J.Scotland (Ranger)||0418 934 942|
+|A.Church (Ranger)||0418 934 942|

 Firebreaks and fire prevention measures

 Shire of Harvey advises property owners each year by way of advertising in the local newspaper, website and mailing of the Fire Break Order either with the annual rate notices or separately.
-Property owners who do not comply may be fined a minimum of $250.00 and required to meet Council’s cost to ensure the property is fire safe.
+Property owners who do not comply may be fined a minimum of $250.00 and required to meet the Shire’s cost to ensure the property is fire safe.

 Message from the Water Corporation

 The Water Corporation is prepared for bushfire season however we cannot guarantee that water pressure or water supply will be maintained in the event of a bushfire.
 We will always do all that we can to maintain supply however fire damaged infrastructure or a cut to power can result in a total loss of water.
 If scheme water is available during a bushfire it is a bonus for property protection efforts, but it is not something that can be relied upon.
 People who plan to stay and defend their property during a bushfire need to have their own independent water supply and pumping capability, and must not rely on the public water supply.
 Full details about how to prepare for the bushfire season can be found on the DFES website: dfes.wa.gov.au

 On Sunday 23 October 2016, the Department of Fire and Emergency Services (DFES) launched the Emergency WA website www.emergency.wa.gov.au.